codenswan/weSkool/README.md

 First make sure that you have MongoDB and Node.js installed.
 Then to run the app locally clone the repository and cd to the relevant direcotry and run the command: npm install.

 ## Usage
 Visit the live heroku site [wehomeskool.herokuapp.com](https://wehomeskool.herokuapp.com/) on your mobile phone for best experience or to run locally use the command npm start.
+First time users will need to create an account and login.
+Then user can select a student view their records as well as log new books and activities.

 <img src="Screen%20Shot%202020-10-29%20at%206.28.26%20pm.png" height="450"/>